ady624/hikvision-nvr/README.md

 **VERY IMPORTANT**: If you have a firewall installed, make sure you allow inbound connections to port 26275.

+Go to your SmartThings app and go to Marketplace.
+Scroll down to My Apps and click on the Hikvision Motion Sensors app.
+Open the application once and exit it.
+Then configure your NVR for email as follows:

+Go to Configuration > Network > Advanced Settings

+Enter a name for Sender
+Enter a valid email address for Sender's Address
+Enter your server (RaspberryPI)'s IP for the SMTP server Enter port 26275

+Enter the username matching the config.json
+Enter the password matching the config.json

 Edit the configuration file.
 Copy the provided config.json.sample and rename it as config.json

     {